Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Reasoning Principle and Examples

 \section{Reasoning Principle and Examples}

 In this section, we propose proof rules for establishing lower bounds of least fixed points and examine its proving power.
 The results from the previous sections give sufficient conditions for the uniqueness of fixed-points, which, together with the Knaster--Tarski theorem, yields rules for lower-bounding least fixed-points.
 However, in general, the fixed points of a given equation system \( E \) may not be unique, and it may not be easy to find a suitable \( u \) such that \( E \) has a unique fixed-point in the restricted domain \( \mathbb{E}_{\le u}(D) \).
 To address this difficulty, we first consider transforming the equation system \( E \) into a more tractable equation \( E' \) that under-approximates \( E \), and then apply the unique-fixed-point-based lower-bound proof rules to \( E' \).
-This idea of under-approximating \( E \) can also be found in \citet{FengOOPSLA2023} and \citet{ChatterjeeCAV2022}, and incorporating this mechanism also provides a clearer basis for comparison with these approaches.
+This idea of under-approximating \( E \) can also be found in the literature on lower-bound verification, for example in guard-strengthening~\cite{FengOOPSLA2023}, $\gamma$-scaling~\cite{UrabeLICS2017,TakisakaATVA2018}, and stochastic invariants~\cite{ChatterjeePOPL2017,ChatterjeeCAV2022}.
+Incorporating under-approximation of \( E \) also provides a clearer basis for comparison with these approaches, as discussed in more detail in \referappendix{Appendix}{D}{sec:simulating-existing-techniques-by-underapproximation}.